ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 M4 iPad Pro (2024) — Thunderbolt 4 (40Gbps)

-The M4 is the first iPad with Thunderbolt 4.
-This enables 40Gbps data transfer, Pro Display XDR connectivity, and full-bandwidth Thunderbolt dock support.
-If you have an M4 iPad Pro and connect it to high-end displays or Thunderbolt storage, the CalDigit SOHO Dock is the correct choice.
+The M4 is the first iPad with Thunderbolt 4 / USB4.
+This enables up to 40Gbps data transfer, Pro Display XDR connectivity, and full-bandwidth Thunderbolt dock support.
+If you want to take advantage of the faster lane — 10Gbps storage transfers and 4K@60Hz output — the UGREEN Revodok Pro 6-in-1 is the high-bandwidth pick.
 For general use — 4K display, USB-A peripherals, ethernet — any of the USB-C hubs in this guide work equally well on the M4.

 Note on iPad mini and iPad Air: These hubs also work with iPad mini (USB-C, 6th gen) and iPad Air (M1/M2, USB-C). iPad mini uses USB 3.1 Gen 1 (5Gbps); iPad Air M2 uses USB 3.1 Gen 2 (10Gbps).
 All hubs listed here are compatible, though 4K@60Hz display output on iPad mini may be limited by iPadOS and the device's display scaling behavior.